-Oia may not be cheap, with more excellent five star hotels in this one little town than in many cities.
-The one hotel I'd suggest you try is the Katkies Hotel, which offers an experience you'll tell your grand-kids about.
+Oia may not be cheap, with more five star hotels in this one little town than in many cities.
+The one hotel I'd suggest you try is the Katikies Hotel, which offers a once-in-a-lifetime experience.
 If you can't get in there try any other four or five star hotels - I've never heard of anyone having a bad hotel experience in Oia.

 Santorini can get really crowded between early June and early September and it gets really hot too.